Laharah/deluge-uTorrentImport/README.md

 ![Screenshot](http://zippy.gfycat.com/LimpThreadbareAyeaye.gif)

 ### Changelog:
-#### v2.1.2:
+#### v2.1.3:
 - Added a Dialog to notify the user when the import is finished
+- Better error reporting for missing or corrupt resume.dat files.
 - Fixed a bug that was causing unnecessary renames
 - Fixed a bug that could cause torrents with only one file nested in a folder to be incorrectly renamed.
-- Fixed a bug related to unicode torrent files taht could cause the import to halt.
+- Fixed a bug related to unicode torrent files that could cause the import to halt.

 #### v2.1.0:
 * Fixed some renamed torrents not rechecking properly